DediGadot/PatchBatch/README.md

 If the output_path does not exist, it will be created.
 In it will be placed the following:
 * flow.pickle -
-  * A <h,w,3> numpy array with channel 0,1,2 being U, V, valid flag components of the flow field
+  * A [h,w,3] numpy array with channel 0,1,2 being U, V, valid flag components of the flow field
   * If the `-bidi` flag is invoked, the code will compute 2 flow fields: img1->img2 and img2->img1 and will mark as 'invalid' all correspondences with inconsistent matchings (i.e. >1 pixels apart)
 * cost.pickle -
-  * A <h,w> numpy array containing the matching cost per match
+  * A [h,w] numpy array containing the matching cost per match
-* descs.pickle -
+* (If the --descs option was used) descs.pickle -
-  * A list with two <h,w,#d> numpy arrays, the first contains descriptors per each pixel of img1, and the second the same for img2
+  * A list with two [h,w,#d] numpy arrays, the first contains descriptors per each pixel of img1, and the second the same for img2